 This section deals with the discussion pertaining to the issues of the statement of cash flows of insurance companies.
-As a continuation of the first phase of this proactive research project where we discussed the objectives and uses of the statement of cash flows for corporates and financial institutions (banks and insurance companies), this part focuses on highlighting the various issues of the statement of cash flows of insurance companies as observed and understood by users of primary financial statements is of limited use (value relevance) as it does not provide relevant and valuable information to users in the assessment of the financial performance of insurance companies.
+As a continuation of the first phase of this proactive research project where we discussed the objectives and uses of the statement of cash flows for corporates and financial institutions (banks and insurance companies), this part focuses on highlighting the various issues of the statement of cash flows of insurance companies.
+The statement of cash flows of insurance companies as observed and understood by users of primary financial statements is of limited use (value relevance) as it does not provide relevant and valuable information to users in the assessment of the financial performance of insurance companies.